kaysalawu/azure-network-terraform/1-hub-and-spoke/3-hub-spoke-nva-single-region/README.md

    cd azure-network-terraform/1-hub-and-spoke/3-hub-spoke-nva-single-region
    ```

-2. In order to avoid terraform errors when re-deploying this lab, run a cleanup script to remove diagnostic settings that may not be removed after the resource group is deleted.
+2. (Optional) This is not required if `enable_diagnostics = false` in the [`main.tf`](./02-main.tf).
+If you deployed the lab with `enable_diagnostics = true`, in order to avoid terraform errors when re-deploying this lab, run a cleanup script to remove diagnostic settings that are not removed after the resource group is deleted.

    ```sh
    bash ../../scripts/_cleanup.sh Hs13